andyatkinson/presentations/railsconf2025/10_mistakes.md

 a { color: #fff; }
 </style>

-## Table and index data layout, fixed-size 8KB Pages
+## Table and index data in fixed-size 8KB Pages
-How is it laid out in these small boxes?
+How is it laid out and how does that correlate with latency?

 ![bg contain right 95%](images/records-small.jpg)